Cortex XSOAR Transform Language (DT)

 ${MaxMind.Organization=val.toLowerCase()} | google llc | returns all the organizations but in lower case. |

-${DBotScore.Vendor(val.indexOf('Recorded')>=0)=val.toLowerCase()} | "Recorded Future" | returns all the Vendors containing “Recorded” but in lower case. |
+${DBotScore.Vendor(val.indexOf('Recorded')>=0)=val.toLowerCase()} | "recorded future" | returns all the Vendors containing “Recorded” but in lower case. |

 ${DBotScore.type=val.ip +': ' + val.Vendor} | ["ip: ipinfo", "ip: Recorded Future", "ip: VirusTotal"] | returns the concatenated ip and vendor for all DBotScores. |